the1lab/1lab/src/Cat/Instances/Functor.lagda.md

-We can then show that these definitions assemble into a category where the objects are functors $F, G : C \to D$, and the morphisms are natural transformations $F \Rightarrow G$.
+We can then show that these definitions assemble into a category where the objects are functors $F, G : C \to D$, and the morphisms are natural transformations $F \To G$.
 This is because natural transformations inherit the identity and associativity laws from the codomain category $D$, and since hom-sets are sets, `is-natural`{.Agda}
 does not matter.